Dance Mogul: What inspired you to start dancing?

 Maja: It was magnificent in every way.
 The music was my absolute favorite, the choreography that Fatima Robinson and Dubz were in charge for was amazing, working with them again was another happy moment for me, the team of us 10 dancers was such an excellent group of people, and the energy in every rehearsal, as well as the performance, was so good.
 Not to mention that the message of the ATCQ performance was so strong.
-I really felt as an important part of that message, and it gave me the extra boost.
+I really felt like an important part of that message, and it gave me the extra boost.
 And in the end, just performing in front of celebrities in Staples Center was something that was only a dream a year ago.
 So, definitely, a job to remember.
 On stage with ATCQ and Busta Rhymes at Grammy’s 2017

 Dance Mogul: What’s next for you in 2017?